Waterbed: Construction

 Waterbeds primarily consist of two types, hard-sided beds and soft-sided beds.

 A hard-sided waterbed consists of a water-containing mattress inside a rectangular frame of wood resting on a plywood deck that sits on a platform.

 A soft-sided waterbed consists of a water-containing mattress inside of a rectangular frame of sturdy foam, zippered inside a fabric casing, which sits on a platform.
 It looks like a conventional bed and is designed to fit existing bedroom furniture.
 The platform usually looks like a conventional foundation or box spring, and sits atop a reinforced metal frame.

 Early waterbed mattresses, and many inexpensive modern mattresses, have a single water chamber.
 When the water mass in these "free flow" mattresses is disturbed, significant wave motion can be felt, and they need time to stabilize after a disturbance.
-Later models employed wave-reducing methods, including fiber batting.
+Later models introduced wave-reducing methods, including fiber batting.
 Some models only partially reduce wave motion, while more expensive models almost eliminate wave motion.

-Water beds are normally heated.
-If no heater is used, the water will equalize with the room air temperature (around 70 °F).